mark-wiemer/mocha-wiki/Using-mocha-programmatically.md

 - `reporter`
 - `timeout`

-Or, on the `mocha` object, there are some chainable methods allowing you to change some more options.
+Secondly, on the `mocha` object, there are some chainable methods allowing you to change some more options.

 Here is an example: